turingschool/backend-curriculum-site/module3/lessons/customizing_json.md

 And then `bundle install`

-We can now use the built in generator in order to make ourselves a serialized.
+We can now use the built in generator in order to make ourselves a serializer.

 ```rails g serializer Order id order_number```